Dual fuel tariffs

 Energy suppliers will use this as their default tariff.
 This means if you are on a fixed price tariff that ends, you will automatically be transferred to the standard variable tariff.
 This can often be more expensive, depending on the market.

-For advice on different ways you can pay and manage your energy bills, please click here.
+For advice on different ways you can pay and manage your energy bills, please visit the direct debit and pre-payment page.